How To Get a Temporary Phone Number

 How do I get a temporary email address?

 We actually have an article on temporary email addresses here.
 There are a lot of free websites that provide a temporary, anonymous email address.
 These resources are great for signing up for online subscriptions and more.
-Most temporary email services will let you get verification codes, receive emails, all without having to sign in or give out your personal information.
+Most temporary email services will let you get verification codes and receive emails, all without having to sign in or give out your personal information.

 Can I request a specific phone number?